dezugin/Political_Attitude_Networks_Brazil_ResIN/README.md

 **Simplified labels version:**
 ![Difference Network Simple](resin_diff_simple.png)

-*Interpretation*: Polarization is not only about endorsing different positions, but about **different ways of connecting beliefs**.
-The Left fuses equality-related issues, while the Right couples cultural and security concerns.
+This network captures the **fault lines of polarization**.
+- **Red edges** highlight associations stronger among the Left (e.g., redistribution linked with minority rights and welfare expansion).
+- **Yellow edges** highlight associations stronger among the Right (e.g., immigration paired with firearm policy).

+The structural divergence indicates that Left and Right not only disagree on policy outcomes but also organize their **belief systems differently**.

 ---

 ### **Graph 4 – Homogeneity Comparison**

-This bar chart compares Left and Right networks across three metrics:

-- **Density** → more realized associations.
-- **Average strength** → stronger ties overall.
-- **Modularity** → degree of fragmentation into clusters.

 ![Homogeneity Comparison](resin_homogeneity.png)

-*Interpretation*: The Right is **more homogeneous**, with higher density and integration.
-The Left shows **greater internal differentiation**, forming modular clusters of coherence.
+Three network-level measures provide a quantitative comparison:
+- **Density**: Higher for the Right, reflecting more realized associations across issues.
+- **Average strength**: Slightly higher for the Left, meaning that when clusters form, ties are more intense.
+- **Modularity**: Higher for the Left, showing the presence of distinct ideological subgroups, while the Right remains less fragmented.

 ---

-# 🌍 Broader Meaning
+# 🌍 Interpretation

-These results suggest that polarization in Brazil is not limited to disagreement over single issues.
-Instead, Left and Right differ in how their beliefs are **structured internally**.

-- The **Left** forms intense but modular clusters centered on equality and inclusion.
+The results reveal **asymmetries in ideological organization**:

+- The **Left** is structured around **modular clusters**, with strong coherence in domains of equality and inclusion but overall greater internal diversity.
-- The **Right** exhibits a denser, less fragmented system, where cultural and security issues are tightly bound together.
+- The **Right** is characterized by a **denser, more integrated system**, where cultural conservatism, nationalism, and economic attitudes cohere into a unified ideological frame.
+- Polarization emerges not only from disagreements on specific issues, but from **differences in belief architecture**: one side allows for pluralism within clusters, the other builds broader internal consistency.

-This asymmetry helps explain how each camp mobilizes and negotiates internal diversity: the Left allows more pluralism within its structure, while the Right is unified by a broader ideological frame.
+This structural asymmetry helps explain how each camp mobilizes and maintains ideological identity: the Left by fostering **issue-specific intensity** within clusters, and the Right by sustaining **broad integrative coherence** across issues.

 ---